d3uk4li0n/writeups/tryhackme-linux-privilege-escalation/tryhackme-linux-privilege-escalation.md

 <img width="2849" height="1377" alt="image" src="https://github.com/user-attachments/assets/065ab5f2-cf99-4179-9087-d696cdaaeddd" />

 Plug this line into our password.txt file in the attacker machine
-Then the user2 line from /etc/passwd into our passwd.txt
+Then the user2 line from /etc/passwd into our passwd.txt file

 <img width="1833" height="1388" alt="image" src="https://github.com/user-attachments/assets/ed9a96fb-741f-4219-a3d3-0f13be737d64" />